By Loop Images Magazine

 What is your photography story – how did you get to be where you are now?

 It’s been a ‘yo yo’ ride.
 Feast or famine.
-Still is in fact !
+Still is in fact!
 My grandad let me use his camera when I was about 10 to photograph our family picnics.
-50 years later, I still remember taking them.
-Childhood has so many influences of what you see as a photographer in later years.
+I still remember taking them.
+Childhood has so many influences on what you see as a photographer in later years.
 It comes out in your style.
 It’s what you see quicker than other subjects, and are more in control when shooting them.

 Having spent most of my life earning a living in the commercial world, my main focus now is personal projects.
 I have 2 running at the moment.
-One is called Fish Town, which I started 30 years ago of which I have now revived and am making a new exhibition, book and fine art print sales titled; FISH TOWN.
+One is called Fish Town, which I started 30 years ago.
+I have now revived this project and am making a new exhibition, book, and fine art print sales titled; FISH TOWN.
 The EU years.
 1990 to 2020.
 The other is a project called 4SQ Miles.
-Both of these are published one this website.
+Both of these are published on this website.
 I have others in production too.